Jzukas125/Obsidian-Notes/CyberSecruity/Certifications/Security+/CompTIA Security+ Practice Tests/Chapter 5 Domain 5.0 Security Program Management and Oversight.md

 C. Document the risk.
 D. Mitigate the risk.

 Risk exceptions are granted when a risk is accepted by the organization, despite not following typical organizational policies or processes.
-This is not a transfer or mitigation, and simply documenting the risk does not cause it to
+This is not a transfer or mitigation, and simply documenting the risk does not cause it to be accepted.

+19 C is correct
+Jake’s team has begun handling new data related to customers, including their personally identifiable information.
+Jake takes on a new role that has responsibilities including classifying each data element gathered about customers.
+What is Jake’s role in the data handling process?
+A. Controller
+B. Custodian
+C. Owner
+D. Processor

+Data owners classify, protect, oversee the use of, and ensure the quality of data.
+Controllers are responsible for the procedures and purposes of data use, often described as the why and how.

+20 C is correct
+Which of the following measures is not commonly used as part of a business impact analysis?
+A. RTO
+B. MTTR
+C. ARO
+D. MTBF

+Recovery Time Objectives (RTO), Recovery Point objectives (RPO), Mean time to repair (MTTR), and mean time between failures (MTBF).
+ARO, annual rate of occurrence, is associated with risk management, not Business impact analysis (BIA).